syeddanish41/wAlnut/README.md

     - Supportive:
     - Not Supportive:

-## Files
+## Code Outline

-If you are confused what a file is doing:
+If you are confused what a file/foder is for:
 ```
 - model = object oriented model implementing the key theories
 - tests = unit tests for code in model folder